Aristocracy of Norway

-Aristocracy of Norway refers to modern and medieval aristocracy in Norway.
+The aristocracy of Norway is the modern and medieval aristocracy in Norway.
 Additionally, there have been economical, political, and military elites that—relating to the main lines of Norway's history—are generally accepted as nominal predecessors of the aforementioned.
 Since the 16th century, modern aristocracy is known as nobility (adel).

 The very first aristocracy in today's Norway appeared during the Bronze Age (1800 BC–500 BC).
 This bronze aristocracy consisted of several regional elites, whose earliest known existence dates to 1500 BC.
 Via similar structures in the Iron Age (400 BC–793 AD), these entities would reappear as petty kingdoms before and during the Age of Vikings (793–1066).
 Beside a chieftain or petty king, each kingdom had its own aristocracy.

 Between 872 and 1050, during the so-called unification process, the first national aristocracy began to develop.
 Regional monarchs and aristocrats who recognised King Harald I as their high king, would normally receive vassalage titles like Earl.
 Those who refused were defeated or chose to migrate to Iceland, establishing an aristocratic, clan-ruled state there.
 The subsequent lendman aristocracy in Norway—powerful feudal lords and their families—ruled their respective regions with great autonomy.
 Their status was by no means equal to that of modern nobles; they were nearly half royal.
 For example, Ingebjørg Finnsdottir of the Arnmødling dynasty was married to King Malcolm III of Scotland.
 During the civil war era (1130–1240) the old lendmen were severely weakened, and many disappeared.
 This aristocracy was ultimately defeated by King Sverre I and the Birchlegs, subsequently being replaced by supporters of Sverre.

 Primarily between the 9th and 13th centuries, the aristocracy was not limited to mainland Norway, but appeared in and ruled parts of the British Isles as well as Iceland and the Faroe Islands.
 Kingdoms, city states, and other types of entities, for example the Kingdom of Dublin, were established or possessed either by Norwegians or by native vassals.
 Other territories, for example Shetland and the Orkney Islands, were directly absorbed into the kingdom.
 For example, the Earl of Orkney was a Norwegian nobleman.